 Mitigation: We do not speculate in forex.
 We have developed robust controls in forex management to monitor, measure and hedge currency risk liabilities.
-The Treasury team, reviews our forex-related matters periodically and suggests necessary course of action as may be needed by businesses from time to time and within the overall framework of our forex policy.
+The Treasury team, reviews our forex-related matters periodically and suggests necessary course of action as may be needed for the business from time to time and within the overall framework of our forex policy.